Chris Ware: Career

+Ware's first graphic novel, Jimmy Corrigan: The Smartest Kid on Earth, published by Pantheon Books in 2000, originated as a weekly strip for Newcity beginning in May 1992, with Ware producing one full tabloid-size page per week and developing the story largely improvisationally, before the material was later serialized in Acme Novelty Library and ultimately revised and collected into the 2000 hardcover edition.

-In recent years he has also been involved in editing (and designing) several books and book series, including the new reprint series of Gasoline Alley from Drawn & Quarterly titled Walt and Skeezix; a reprint series of Krazy Kat by Fantagraphics; and the 13th volume of Timothy McSweeney's Quarterly Concern, which is devoted to comics.
+Ware has also been involved in editing (and designing) several books and book series, including the new reprint series of Gasoline Alley from Drawn & Quarterly, titled Walt and Skeezix; a reprint series of Krazy Kat by Fantagraphics; and the 13th volume of Timothy McSweeney's Quarterly Concern, which is devoted to comics.
 He was the editor of The Best American Comics 2007, the second installment devoted to comics in the Best American series.

-In 2007, Ware curated an exhibition for the Phoenix Art Museum focused on the non-comic work of five contemporary cartoonists.
-The exhibition, titled UnInked: Paintings, Sculpture and Graphic Works by Five Cartoonists, ran from April 21 through till August 19.
+In 2007, Ware curated an exhibition, titled UnInked: Paintings, Sculpture and Graphic Works by Five Cartoonists, for the Phoenix Art Museum focused on the non-comic work of five contemporary cartoonists.
 Ware also edited and designed the catalog for the exhibition.

-In 2017, Ware's book Monograph appeared.
+In 2017, Ware's book Monograph was published.
 It is a part-memoir, part-scrapbook retrospective of his career to that point.
 The New York Review of Books described it as "a grand tomb in the Egyptian mold, whose contents will tell anyone who breaks into it what this person’s life was like", adding that "it seems almost an invasion of privacy to enter this crypt."